tilek/about-me/my_strengths.md

 and meant to understand what qualities to focus my personal development on.

 Level 1.
-There are few people I would exchange my level of skills with
+There are only a few people I would exchange my level of skills with

 Individual - more unique:
  * Thinking: Breaking down a complex concept into logical parts and categories ([examples](https://github.com/tilek/about-me/blob/updates/categorization_examples.md))